emissary-ingress/emissary/reference/running.md

   service: demo4
 ```

-The list syntax (shown in `mapping_used_2` above) permits including a given object in the configuration for multiple Ambassadors.
+The list syntax (shown in `mapping_used_2` above) permits including a given object in the configuration for multiple Ambassador instances.
 In this case `mapping_used_2` will be included in the configuration for `ambassador-1` and also for `ambassador-2`.

 **Note well that _any_ object can and should have an `ambassador_id` included** so, for example, it is _fully supported_ to use `ambassador_id` to qualify the `ambassador Module`, `TLS`, and `AuthService` objects.
 You will need to set Ambassador_id in all resources you want to use for the Ambassador Edge Stack.